Code-Institute-Submissions/zeezee/README.md

 - [PythonCodeChecker](https://extendsclass.com/python-tester.html):
   - No syntax errors detected.
 Couple of errors saying that the line is too long, but in Django project Chris advised to avoid those if doesn't effect the code itself.

+### Bugs

+- When I added media and static files to AWS S3 bucket, the deployed version couldn't load any of my pictures from homepage, altough my product images were loaded correctly.
+The solution was to change the path to  ```{{ MEDIA_URL }}background_hand.jpg```.

+- After I added something to my bage and proceedeed secure checkout, the price of the product turned to 0.00.
+I saw that payment succeeded in my stripe account, but in Django Admin I couldn't see the order summary properly.
+The problem was caused by an identation error in my ```signals.py ```.

 ## Deployment